Updated 15 June 2026

 What to Include and What to Leave Out

 Your resignation letter becomes part of your permanent HR file.
-In a 2023 study by CareerBuilder, 36% of hiring managers said they contacted a candidate's previous employer beyond listed references, which means your resignation letter could resurface years later.
+Many hiring managers contact a candidate's previous employer beyond the listed references, which means your resignation letter could resurface years later.
 Keep it positive, brief, and professional.

 Include These 4 Elements